 Neale co-founded FightMND in 2014 after he was diagnosed with Motor Neurone Disease.
 The foundation raises awareness and vital funds for research to find a cure and better treatment for ‘The Beast’ that takes two lives every day in Australia.

-He and his wife, Jan, live in Melbourne and are the proud parents of Lauren, Luke, Bec and Ben, and grandparents of Cooper and Rosie.
+He and his wife, Jan, live in Melbourne and are the proud parents of Lauren, Luke, Bec and Ben, and grandparents of Cooper, Ollie, Rosie, Grace, Billie and Hazel.